Rent a Scooter

 Get the app to start riding

-- Enter into a rental agreement with specific terms and conditions.
+- Enter into the rental agreement with specific terms and conditions.

 The company rental agreements currently require the following: